 6 Companies Working on Smart Parking

 While driverless cars may be dominating the headlines these days, there are many far less complex driving problems we can solve using technology.
 Take parking your car as an example.
 IBM did a study in which they found that 30 percent of a city’s traffic is caused by drivers searching for a parking spot.
 Not only is searching for parking spaces a time waster, but it also leads to a whole lot of pissed off people.
-One fourth of drivers have admitted to getting in an argument with someone about a parking spot (seriously?).
+One fourth of drivers has admitted to getting in an argument with someone about a parking spot (seriously?).
 Since we seem to be a ways off from cars that park themselves, let’s take a look at five startups working on “smart parking”.

 Founded in 2014, Denver based ParkiFi has taken in nearly $11 million in funding to develop a real-time parking spot occupancy platform that allows drivers to find free parking spots easier and allows parking operators to increase tickets revenues by around 20% on average.
 The sensors are adhered to the lot’s surface, curb, or wheel-stop with construction grade adhesive with a total install time of just 2 minutes.
 They work by measuring the change in magnetic field caused by a vehicle and have a battery life of approximately 5 years.
 The sensors are installed for free, but you’ll need to pay for access to the dashboard which stores all that big data up in “the cloud”.